Is it bad to leave dslr camera turned on

 Additionally, heat can also affect the quality of the images captured by the camera.
 High temperatures can introduce noise into the images, leading to a loss of detail and image degradation.

-See also Best basic model dslr camera
+See also Best dslr camera under 500 cnet

 Furthermore, excessive heat can also cause camera lenses to expand, leading to misalignment and potential damage to the lens focusing mechanism.